lorainelab/bioviz/README.md

 * Launch micro EC2 image.

 Log into the AWS console and launch one of the pre-configured images.
-Pick the smallest option - micro.
-There are many options and most are fine.
+There are many options and most are fine, but pick the smallest
+(and cheapest) option available.

 This documentation assumes you're using an Amazon Linux AMI image and CentOS Linux, the first option listed at the time this documnetatoin was written.